NationalSecurityAgency/qgis-searchlayers-plugin/readme.md

 * **begins with** - This search finds any field that begins with the search string.
 * **ends with** - This search finds any field that ends with the search string.

-By default the search is case independent, but by checking the **Case sensitive** check box the search string must match the case of the text.
+**Case sensitive** - When checked the search string must match that of the attribute text case. by default it is unchecked and does a case independent search.

-**Search Layers** specifies whether the search will be on *&lt;All Layers&gt;*, *&lt;Selected layers&gt;*, or on any of the vector layers in the QGIS project.
-If a specific layer is selected then **Search Fields** will be enabled and by default *&lt;All Fields&gt;* will be selected, but any field can be selected from the layer and the search will only search on that layer and field.

-It is possible that a search string could match the contents in one or more attribute fields.
-By checking **Report one result per feature**, only the first match per feature will be reported.

-When two search strings are used checking **Constrain two search strings to match within an attribute field rather than across attribute fields** will constrain the search criteria to match within an attribute field; otherwise, one string may match one attribute field and the other string may match another attribute field.
+**Constrain two search strings to match within an attribute field rather than across attribute fields** - This will constrain the search criteria when two search strings are used to match within an attribute field; otherwise, one string may match one attribute field and the other string may match another attribute field.
 The results are either **AND**ed or **OR**ed together.
-Here is an axample of a two string search.
+Here is an example of a two string search.

+![Search Layers Dialog](doc/layersearch2.jpg)

+## Additional options

+**Search Layers** specifies what layers will be in the search.

+* *&lt;All Layers&gt;* - All vector layers will be searched whether they are visible or not.
+* *&lt;Selected layers&gt;* - All the selected layers in the Layers panel will be searched wither they are visible or not.
+* *&lt;Visible layers&gt;* - All visible layers will be searched.
+* *A specific layer* - Any of the vector layers in the QGIS project can be selected.
+When one is selected, then **Search Fields** will be enabled and by default *&lt;All Fields&gt;* will be displayed, but any field can be chosen from the layer and the search will only search on that layer and field.

+**Constrain search to canvas extent** - Checking this box will constrain the search to look for features that are within the current canvas window view.
+If you are only interested in the features in the canvas view, this will greatly speed up the search.

+**Report one result per feature** - It is possible that a search string could match the contents in one or more attribute fields.
+By checking this, only the first match per feature will be reported.

-If **Only search selected features** is checked, the features that are selected in QGIS will be the only ones searched.
+**Only search selected features** - When checked, the features that are selected in QGIS will be the only ones searched.
 This is one way to limit a search to a particular area.
 Note that with this checked, the normal interaction of clicking on a found feature in the list will not select the feature for obvious reasons; however, the zoom or pan to actions will still apply.

-If search results are found, then the **"Results -> Layers"** button will be enabled.
-Clicking on this button will export all the found results into new virtual layers.
-It is advised to install the ***Memory Saver Plugin*** to prevent these layers from disappearing after closing the project.

-![Search Layers Dialog](doc/layersearch2.jpg)

-Click  the **Search** button to begin the search.
-In the case of a large data set, clicking on **Abort** will halt the process.
-Note that the plugin stops after finding 1500 matches.

-When matches are found and clicked on the feature(s) will be highlighted.
-You can you Shift->Click to highlight a range of features, Ctrl->Click to toggle whether a feature is highlighted or not.
-The drop down menu **Action when selecting features below** controls one of the following motion actions.
+**Zoom action when selecting features below** - When matches are found and are clicked on this affects that action that takes place.

 * **Do nothing** - No action takes place.
 * **Zoom to selected features** - QGIS will zoom in on the selected features.
 * **Pan to selected features** - QGIS will pan to the selected features.

+The selected feature(s) will be highlighted unless **Only search selected features** has been checked.
+Shift->Click will highlight a range of features.
+Use Ctrl->Click to toggle whether a feature is selected or not.

+**Results -> Layers** - Clicking on this button will export all the found results into new virtual layer.
+It is advised to install the ***Memory Saver Plugin*** to prevent these layers from disappearing after closing the project.

+**Search** - Clicking on this button will begin the search.
+In the case of a large data set, clicking on **Abort** will halt the process.
+The search will stop after finding 2000 matches.

 Note that the search is very quick when selecting a single vector layer under **Search Layers** and a single field under **Search Fields**.
-If this is not the case regular expression searches are used and are very slow.
+If this is not the case, regular expression searches are used and are slow.
 In the future this may change.

-## Fuzzy Search
+## Fuzzy search

 This QGIS plugin makes use of two fuzzy search algorithms.
 One is based off of the ***Levenshtein*** algorithm and the other is a ***Soundex*** algorithm.
 The soundex is really only useful for matching single words that sound the same.
 This is a screen shot.